sendgrid/sendgrid-python/README.md

 ## Hello Email

-The minimum needed code to send an email with the [/mail/send Helper](https://github.com/sendgrid/sendgrid-python/tree/master/sendgrid/helpers/mail):
+The minimum needed code to send an email with the [/mail/send Helper](https://github.com/sendgrid/sendgrid-python/tree/master/sendgrid/helpers/mail) ([here]() is a full example):

 ```python
 import sendgrid